 This is India’s biggest Electronic Dance Music Festival attracting over 350,000 people and hundreds of artists every year.
 The festival is a 3 day dance party in the hills of Pune.
 You can expect spectacular performances by some of the greatest names in electric music including martin Garrix, Hardwell, David Guetta and Armin van Buuren.

-Vasco Saptah is an annual festival of seven-days in length.
+Vasco Saptah is an annual festival of seven-days in length; held in late July – August.
 It is held in the Vasco region of south Goa and reveres Lord Damodar, an avatar of Shiva.
 Shiva is believed to have saved Vasco from a severe epidemic in the late 19th century.
 Highlights of the festival include cultural and religious programmes, fairs and makeshift stalls selling everything from food and household items to clothes and accessories.
-This is an annual festival that is held in late July – early August.

 With all your sightseeing, shopping and festive celebrations, it’s only right that we finish with our top picks of Goas famous beaches.
 Make some time to relax on some of Goas most beautiful beaches…